-After giving effect to the sale of Units by us in this offering at a pub lic offering price of \$ per Unit, and after deducting estimated underwriting discounts and commissions and esti 2020 would have been approximately \$ , or \$ 11 7 ckholders and an immediate dilution 1 stors purchasing Units in this offering.
-8 - · · · · · ·
+After giving effect to the sale of 6,395,348 Units by us in this offering at a public offering price of \$0.86 per Unit, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of May 31, 2020 would have been approximately \$5,845,652, or \$0.5 8 per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of \$0.26 per share to our existing stockholders and an immediate dilution of \$0.2 8 per share to investors purchasing Units in this offering.